chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 .. image:: image/backward-facing-step-description.png

 The backward-facing step problem is a classical computational fluid dynamics problem.
 The fact that it features a non-trivial solution while maintaining simple geometry and boundary conditions makes this problem a good candidate for validation purposes as well as to test the robustness of a given CFD method.
-First, the basic parameters used to solve the backward-facing step problem will be exposed.
-A solution to two Reynolds numbers (:math:`\mathrm{Re} = 100` to :math:`\mathrm{Re} =1000`) will then be presented and compared to experimental and numerical data.
-A mesh adaptation and numerical error analysis will be carried on.
+First, the basic parameters of the backward-facing step problem will be shown.
+A solution to two Reynolds numbers (:math:`\mathrm{Re} = 100` to :math:`\mathrm{Re} =1000`) will then be presented and compared to numerical and analytical data.

 --------------